 - 1 large egg

-- For the cake batter, combine almond flour, coconut flour and baking powder in a medium bowl.
+- For the cake batter, combine the almond flour, coconut flour, baking powder, and salt in a medium bowl.

-- In a large bowl, beat butter with granulated sweetener until well combined.
-Beat in eggs, almond extract and stevia extract.
+- In a large bowl, beat the butter with the sweetener until well combined.
+Beat in the eggs and almond extract.

-- Beat in half of almond flour mixture, then beat in almond milk.
-Beat in remaining almond flour mixture until combined.
-Scrape down sides of bowl and beaters as needed.
+- Beat in the almond flour mixture until combined, scraping down sides of bowl and beaters as needed.
+Beat in the almond milk until well combined.
 Set aside while making the filling.

-- For the filling, beat cream cheese with granulated sweetener until smooth.
-Beat in egg, vanilla extract and stevia extract until well combined.
+- For the filling, beat the cream cheese with granulated sweetener until smooth.
+Beat in the egg and vanilla extract until well combined.

-- To assemble the cake, spread about two thirds of the batter in prepared baking pan, smoothing the top with a knife or an offset spatula.
+- To assemble the cake, spread about two thirds of the cake batter in the prepared baking pan, smoothing the top with a knife or an offset spatula.

-- Bake 35 to 40 minutes, or until top is light golden brown and filling is just set.
+- Bake 35 to 40 minutes, or until top is light golden brown and filling is just set but still jiggles slightly in the middle.
 Remove and let cool completely, then transfer to refrigerator to chill for at least 1 hour.